dpayne/cli-visualizer/README.md

     visualizer.spectrum.bottom.margin=0.0
     visualizer.spectrum.right.margin=0.0
     visualizer.spectrum.left.margin=0.0

+    #Sets the audio sources to use.
+Currently available ones are "mpd" and "alsa"Sets the audio sources to use.
+    #Currently available ones are "mpd" and "alsa".
+Defaults to "mpd".
+    audio.sources=pulse

+    ##vis tries to find the correct pulseaudio sink, however this will not work on all systems.
+    #If pulse audio is not working with vis try switching the audio source.
+A list can be found by running the
+    #command pacmd list-sinks  | grep -e 'name:'  -e 'alsa.device ' -e 'alsa.subdevice '.
+    audio.pulse.source=0

     #Reverses the direction of the spectrum so that high freqs are first and low freqs last.
 Defaults to false.
     visualizer.spectrum.reversed=false